devaansh100/LightXML/README.md

 ### Negative Sampling

 Eventually, the top b clusters for any instance would not change very much due to the stochastic weight averaging reducing the gradient magnitudes and stabilisation of the model.
-To keep the proces of dynamic negative sampling vcontinuing, we can randomly choose and add a fixed number of negative labels to each instance.
+To keep the proces of dynamic negative sampling continuing, we can randomly choose and add a fixed number of negative labels to each instance.
 The same was implemented in the Astec algorithm.

+Implementation of the same can be viewed in the ```negative_samplingg``` branch.

 ### Document Representation